-SCOTTSDALE COMMUNITY COLLEGE A MARICOPA COMMUNITY COLLEGE The Maricopa County Community College District (MCCCD) is an EEO/AA institution and an equal opportunity employer of protected veterans and individuals with disabilities.
+The Maricopa County Community College District (MCCCD) is an EEO/AA institution and an equal opportunity employer of protected veterans and individuals with disabilities.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, age, or national origin.
-A lack of English language skills will be the present and technical education end protection is a set of the present and technical education. be a barrier to admission and participation in the career and technical education programs of the District.
+A lack of English language skills will not be a barrier to admission and participation in the career and technical education programs of the District.
 The Maricopa County Community College District does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs or activities.
-For Title IX/S04 concerns, call the following number to reach the appointed coordinator: (480) 731-8499.
+For Title IX/504 concerns, call the following number to reach the appointed coordinator: (480) 731-8499.
 For additional information, as well as a listing of all coordinators within the Maricopa College system, visit www.maricopa.edu/non-discrimination.
-Continued from front page Community Breaks Ground on New Housing at Lonely Cactus Expansion Rentals accomplish during their time in office.
+Community Breaks Ground on New Housing at Lonely Cactus Expansion Rentals accomplish during their time in office.
 The lists were compared to see which issues came up most often.
 "The number-one [goal] was housing," Harvier said.
 "So I know that Council is committed [to increasing housing opportunities].
 In the next couple of weeks, there will be groundbreakings for other housing units here in the Community."
 Those events will be for the Social Services Young Adult Program, or PALS, which consists of two quadplexes and two triplexes, for a total of 14 new units; and the Mesquite Trails Rentals, which will consist of four quadplexes and one duplex, for 18 new units.
 There will also be new transitional and temporary housing which will consist of 31 single and double tiny living units.
 Community member-owned MayDall Construction will be building the housing, and company president David Dallas was present at the groundbreaking.
 "It's important, in all of the development that we do here in our Community, to have our own (Community-owned businesses) build these units," said Harvier.
 "It's going to be a quality development."
 Future Lonely Cactus residents introduced themselves at the groundbreaking before SRPMIC Vice-President Ricardo Leonard talked about the importance of Community members having a safe place to live.
 "This is where the Phoenix water line came through.
 Our people used to call it 'miracle water'.
 We cooked our beans in it," Leonard said about the Lonely Cactus development site.
 "It's a sign of the times that we put homes on this [land].
-These homes are going to benefit quite a few people in the Community."
-Council, Community partners and Community departments ended the ceremony by gathering for a photo opportunity and the official groundbreaking with shovels turning the dirt.
+These homes are going to benefit quite a